 A Vail Resorts-owned Epic Pass resort, Northstar California is one of our all-time favorites.
 We’ve enjoyed many vacations here, each quite different — we’ve experienced a relaxed, pampered stay at the Ritz-Carlton Lake Tahoe, a fun-packed weekend in a village condo slopeside and a stay in a rental house with three generations of family.
 Each of these was either ski-in/ski-out or connected to the slopes by the free Northstar shuttle system.

-Known for: Serious terrain; hosting the winter Olympics
+Known for: Serious terrain; hosting the Winter Olympics

 Reputation deserved?
 Yes

 The most relaxed way to approach your ski day is via the Alpine side, where the lodge is quieter and the parking lot less full, but there’s no onsite lodging there.
-We love that the beginner terrain is at mid-mountain at Squaw, affording newbies the same pretty views as everyone else (no parking lot skiing).
-Experts can find wonderful terrain at both mountains, and older kids love the tram ride up to the ice skating rink at the top, which is transformed into a heated swimming pool by spring break.
+We love that the beginner terrain is at mid-mountain at Palisades, affording newbies the same pretty views as everyone else (no parking lot skiing).

 Known for: Singles (think bachelor parties and ladies’ weekends)